dshanske/indieweb-post-kinds/readme.md

 * Add photo capability to checkin template
 * Add safety check to Micropub filter to ensure not corrupting data

+### 2.8.0 ( 2018-02-?? ) ###
+* Redo metabox into new more dynamic function
+* Move metabox to default above editor
+* Hide metabox when note or article is selected
+* Show RSVP only when RSVP option is selected
+* Automatically retrieve details when URL box is updated allowing button to be removed
+* Validate URL in box client-side

 ### 2.7.5 ( 2017-12-14 ) ###
 * Remove support for showing settings in REST API due issue with array property